VelvetOrg/3DG/README.md

 # 3DG
-> An engine for the ancient programmer
+> An engine for the pro-programmer

 # Motto:
 > Make it work, then make it right, then make it fast